 - Acceptance of diversity and relates well to people of varied background.

 - CFPC certification is preferable but not mandatory

 - College of Medicine faculty appointment preferred

-If you are interested in assessing and meet this criteria please contact the SIPPA Coordinator for more information.
+If you are interested in assessing and meet this criteria please contact the SIPPA office for more information.
 Our onboarding process requires you to complete the Medical Council of Canada online assessor training modules and attend a new assessor training session(s), held virtually, prior to assessing.